 If you’re a royal historian (or if you just like sorting things), you may enjoy drawing the family trees connected to Britain’s monarchy.
-I hold up my hand as a participant: Royal Family genealogy is fun to do, and it helps keep things straight in my mind.
-God knows there’s a considerable amount of confusion that stems from the complexity of royal marriages, births, abdications, and coup d’etats.
+Royal Family genealogy is fun to do, and making a family tree helps to keep things orderly.
+God knows the confusion you feel when faced with 20 different Georges or Jameses.

 So it goes without saying that a good visual should never be underestimated.
-You can learn a lot from sketching out the family trees.
-For instance, while Queen Victoria gets a lot of credit for being “the grandmother of Europe”, we often forget that Denmark’s King Christian IX had plenty of influence in several royal houses.
+You can learn a lot from sketching out the royal family trees.
+I learned that while Queen Victoria gets a lot of credit for being “the grandmother of Europe”, we often forget that Denmark’s King Christian IX had plenty of influence in several royal houses.

 Let’s see it drawn out in family tree form: